Milkvetch Root (Astragalus Root)

 Legend says that during ancient times, there was a nice old man whose name was Daishan.
 He was a master of acupuncture therapy and was always ready to help others in need.
 His body was thin and his face was yellowish, and thus many called him Huang Qi, which means a yellow elderly man.
 The man died while he was saving a child falling off a cliff, and a sweet herb grew on his tomb.
-This herb has the effects of invigorating the spleen, and it was used to cure many patients.
-In order to commemorate it, people then called the herb huang qi.
+This herb has the effects of invigorating the Spleen, and it was used to cure many patients.
+In order to commemorate him, people then called the herb huang qi.

 In TCM, Astragalus Root belongs to the category of ‘Tonic herbs for Qi Deficiency’.
 This herb can help to nourish qi, blood, yin and yang, thus it is often used by individuals who are experiencing patterns of Deficiency.
-Warm in nature, this herb can help individuals who have too much ‘Cold’ in their body, such as those who are experiencing Yin Excess or Yang Deficiency.
+Warm in nature, this herb can help individuals who have too much Cold in their body, such as those who are experiencing Yin Excess or Yang Deficiency.

 Sweet in taste, Astragalus Root helps to slow down acute reactions and detoxify the body.
 This herb also has a tonic effect on the human body because it replenishes qi and blood.
-In particular, this herb targets the Lung and the Spleen.
+In particular, this herb targets the Lungs and the Spleen.

 Functions and Benefits of Astragalus Root